ExGRPO: Learning to Reason from Experience: Theoretical Analysis of ExGRPO

-We use the same prompt template for most models; however, due to the limited capability of the Llama-3.1 8B base model, we adopt a simplified prompt to ensure that responses can be generated under zero-shot settings. \begin{promptbox}{RLVR, Evaluation Prompt} Your task is to follow a systematic, thorough reasoning process before providing the final solution.
+\begin{promptbox}{RLVR, Evaluation Prompt} Your task is to follow a systematic, thorough reasoning process before providing the final solution.
 This involves analyzing, summarizing, exploring, reassessing, and refining your thought process through multiple iterations.
 Structure your response into two sections: Thought and Solution.
 In the Thought section, present your reasoning using the format: “\verb|<think>\n| {thoughts} \verb|</think>\n|”.
 Each thought should include detailed analysis, brainstorming, verification, and refinement of ideas.
 After “\verb|</think>\n|” in the Solution section, provide the final, logical, and accurate answer, clearly derived from the exploration in the Thought section.
 If applicable, include the answer in \verb|\boxed{}| for closed-form results like multiple choices or mathematical solutions. \\ \textbf{User:} This is the problem: \verb|{Question}| \\ \textbf{Assistant:} \verb|<think>| \end{promptbox}

 \begin{promptbox}{RLVR, Evaluation Prompt (Llama-3.1 8B Base)} \textbf{User: }\verb|{Question}| \\ \textbf{Answer:} Let's think step by step.\verb|\n| \end{promptbox}